Babywise Sample Schedule For 6 Month Old Through 12 Month Old

 6-7pm – play time

 I should also note that the transition to drop the evening nap was a bit rough at the 6 month mark.
-Looking back I probably should have waited a little bit longer until Ellie was fully ready to do without the evening sleep (I was a little bit eager for the flexibility!)
-However, by 7 months or so she did quite well without it in her baby schedule.
+Looking back I probably should have waited a little bit longer until our daughter was fully ready to function without the evening sleep (I was a little bit eager for the flexibility!)
+However, by 7 months or so she did quite well without the evening nap in her schedule.

-She continued to sleep through the night from 6-12 months, but would hit phases where she would wake multiple times.
+Our daughter slept through the night pretty consistently from 6-12 months, but would hit phases where she would wake multiple times.
 Sometimes it was due to hunger, but most of the time it seemed to be the result of developmental leaps (you can read more about how to track developmental leaps here).
 Even when the overnight interruptions lasted several weeks, she always returned back to making it through the night well at some point.
 When the interruptions happened we did our best to maintain the no play, no talking, and lights off approach to feeding and/or resettling her.

-All in all, Ellie’s babywise 6 month schedule through 12 month schedule was a welcome change to her earlier routines of more frequent feedings and naps and it was nice to maintain one baby schedule for a longer period of time.
+All in all, our daughter’s 6 month feeding schedule was a welcome change to her earlier routines of more frequent feedings (and therefore naps).
+It was also nice to maintain one schedule for a longer period of time since she stayed on the essentially the same routine all the way from 6 months to 12 months old.